Bloom-host/BloomDocs/docs/server-optimization.md

 #### ~ Only applies to Spigot and Paper.
 ### `save-user-cache-on-stop-only`
 - Default: true
-- Recommended: False
+- Recommended: false
-- Importance: Medium
+- Importance: Low
 - Explanation: Toggles whether to constantly save new user cache data to disk or only to do so when the server stops.
+If you have a large playercount, you may want to keep this enabled to prevent data loss.

 ### `moved-wrongly-threshold`
 - Default: 0.0625